andyblight/lottery/README.md

 ## Bugs
 Both stats methods are identical!!!
+Implementing evaluate_ticket()
+ticket needs to be a list of (Line, TGM.name , TSGM.name, Score) so results can be traced back to genreation methods.

+Scores of tickets are all = 1 FIXED.
 20180214 Tickets beign generated but not scored.
 Fixed stats generation problem.
 20180131 Lots.
 Nothing works just now.